How do I change my investment options?

 - change your benefit payment period for Income Protection.

-For example, if you chose to reduce your benefit payment period from five years to two years this would reduce the cost of your cover, but it would also mean that Income Protection payments would stop after two years even if you were still unable to work.
+For example, if you chose to increase your benefit payment period from 2 years to 5 years, this would increase the cost of your cover, but your Income Protection payments would continue for up to 5 years.
+Your Income Protection cover would also move from Default to Fixed Cover insurance.

 If you choose to cancel your insurance cover and later decide you would like cover again, you will have to provide satisfactory evidence of good health and be accepted by our insurer before cover can commence, and special conditions may apply.

-You can make these changes through Member Online, or if you prefer, you can also make changes using our forms which you will need to complete and return to us.
+You can make these changes through Member Online, or by using our forms which you will need to complete and return to us.
 If you're unsure about your cover, its a good idea to seek advice.

 Transferring your insurance cover